-A two hour comprehensive final exam worth 100 points will be given on the last day of the 9-week session.
+A two hour comprehensive final exam worth 100 points will be given during finals week.
 This final exam is cumulative (Chapters 1-7), mandatory and will count as a regular exam.
 The final may be used to replace a low exam score or a missed exam.
 The final may not be used to replace the homework grade or quiz grade.